russellane/chase/README.md

                         order (default: `False`).

 #### Category Monthly Report
   List each Category, in descending order of the amount spent on each category.
 Within each Category, list each Month, and the amount spent on the category that month.

     --monthly           Print Category Monthly Report (default: `False`).
     --averages-only     List averages only (implies `--monthly`) `--barchart` or `--piechart` may also be given) (default: `False`).

 #### Charting options
-    --barchart          Display a barchart of category totals (default:
+    --barchart          Display a barchart of the report (default: `False`).
+    --piechart          Display a piechart of the report (default: `False`).
+    --moving-average    Plot a moving average on a barchart (default:
                         `False`).
-    --piechart          Display a piechart of category totals (default:
-                        `False`).
-    --moving-average    Plot a moving average on the chart (default: `False`).
     --no-exclude-chart-categories
-                        Do not exclude select categories for charts (default:
+                        Do not exclude select categories for charts.
+The categories are listed under `chart_exclude_categories`
-                        `False`).
+                        in the config file (default: `False`).

 #### Filtering options
     -s START_DATE, --start START_DATE